Kumodatsu/CharacterSheet/README.md

 on the [GitHub page][1].
 For more information about how to use the addon, see the [wiki][2].

+This addon is made specifically for the guilds Motley Drifters and Ventures Hearth on Argent Dawn EU.
+If you are not in these guilds you are still free to use the system and addon for your own events and guilds.
+Just keep in mind that neither the system nor the addon were intended for widespread use and their mechanics may change in unforeseen ways.

 ## Setup instructions
 ### How to download
 Go to the [releases page][3].
 Find the section of the version you want.
 The